-With the rise of digital marketing, there is an increasing amount of companies that depend on affiliates as valuable business partners.
+5. Affiliates: With the rise of digital marketing, there is an increasing amount of companies that depend on affiliates as valuable business partners.
 In an affiliate program, a person or company sends qualified traffic to your business.
-If someone makes a purchase or completes some type of action, you pay a commission to the affiliate that sent you this visitor.
+If someone makes a purchase or completes some type of action, you pay a commission to the affiliate who sent you this visitor.

 What is a channel partner agreement?

-After learning general information about partnership agreements, it’s time to dig deeper into the terms of this binding agreement.
-Every partner agreement needs to have specific sections.
+Now that you’ve learned general information about partnership agreements, it’s time to dig deeper into the terms of this binding agreement.
+The exact agreement terms will vary based on the partnership type you choose.
+However, every partner agreement needs to have certain specific sections that cover key provisions of this agreement.
 Here are the sections that should be in every company’s partner agreement.

 In this section of a partnership agreement, you’ll typically see lots of terms having to do with the “end-user.”
 If your company is a service provider, for example, the end-user you would reference in a partner agreement would be the person subscribing to your company’s service.